Last Updated: 7 June, 2021

 Additional elements (lead, mercury etc.)

 The data provided seems to indicate that all these metrics are present in safe quantities in London.
-The only metric that is not analysed is the virus count.
+The only metric that is not analyzed is the virus count.
 The reason for the lack of data is not provided on the Thames Water website or anywhere else.
 Further testing could be done to determine if there is an actual risk of viral infection.

 Being in the middle of a global pandemic with Covid 19, do you fear viral water contamination?